Zana (band): Legacy

-Croatian and Yugoslav singer Tereza Kesovija recorded a French language version of the song "Dodirni mi kolena", entitled "Danse avant de dormir", in the 1980s.
-The song "Mladiću moj" was covered by Serbian pop punk/power pop band Oružjem Protivu Otmičara on their 1996 album BarbieCue.
-The song "Dodirni mi kolena" was covered by Croatian pop singer Severina on her 1999 album Ja samo pjevam (I just sing) and by Serbian pop punk band Lude Krawe on their 2007 cover album Sve tuđe (Everything by the Others).
+Croatian and Yugoslav singer Tereza Kesovija recorded a French language version of the song "Dodirni mi kolena", entitled "Danse avant de dormir", in 1983, The song "Mladiću moj" was covered by Serbian pop punk/power pop band Oružjem Protivu Otmičara on their 1996 album BarbieCue.
+The song "Dodirni mi kolena" was covered by Croatian pop singer Severina on her 1999 album Ja samo pjevam (I just Sing) and by Serbian pop punk band Lude Krawe on their 2007 cover album Sve tuđe (Everything by the Others).
 The song "Vejte snegovi" was covered by Bosnian progressive metal band Heaven Rain on their 2012 album Second Sun and by Serbian jazz duo Lidija Andonov & Andy Pavlov on their album Mlad & Radostan - Homage to Yugoslav Music from the 80s and Beyond (Young & Joyful - Homage to Yugoslav Music from the 80s and Beyond).
+The song "Majstor za poljupce" was covered by Serbian jazz singer Lena Kovačević ON her 2013 album San (The Dream).

 In 2006, "Mladiću moj" was polled No. 54 on B92 Top 100 Domestic Songs list.
-In 2011, the song "Majstor za poljupce" was voted, by the listeners of Radio 202, one of 60 greatest songs released by PGP-RTB/PGP-RTS during the sixty years of the label's existence.